Additional Book Information

 The Hearing Trumpet

-by Leonora Carrington, introduction by Olga Tokarczuk
+by Leonora Carrington, afterword by Olga Tokarczuk

 One of the first things ninety-two-year-old Marian Leatherby overhears when she is given an ornate hearing trumpet is her family plotting to commit her to an institution.
 Soon she finds herself trapped inside a sinister retirement home where the elderly must inhabit buildings shaped like birthday cakes and igloos, endure twisted religious preaching, and eat in a canteen overlooked by the mysterious portrait of a leering abbess.
 But when another resident secretly hands Marian a book recounting the life of the abbess, a joyous and brilliantly surreal adventure begins to unfold.
 Written in the early 1960s, The Hearing Trumpet remains one of the most original and inspirational of all fantastic novels.